baloyitentswalo246-del/SkillsTrackApp/documentation.md

 8. Google One Tap

-# Use the oneTapSignIn(...) behavior to enable Google One Tap
+# Use the oneTapSignIn behavior to enable Google One Tap

 9. Terms of service and privacy policy